 Failure to collect information relevant to the terms of the SLA 2006 about softwood lumber imports from Canada, would disrupt the policy goals and objectives of the United States as signified by the terms of the SLA 2006.
 As a result, unmonitored imports of softwood lumber from Canada could result in undetected breaches of the terms of the SLA 2006, that grow to a magnitude that makes resolution untenable and that potentially threaten the viability of the

 SLA 2006.
-The Canadian Softwood Lumber Import License information is necessary for the United States Government (USG) to better monitor softwood lumber import data from Canada.

 7. Explain any special circumstances that require the collection to be conducted in a manner inconsistent with OMB guidelines.

 The information collected will be consistent with the Paperwork Reduction Act guidelines.